 - Federal Contract Information (FCI) – Information not intended for public release.
 It is provided by or generated for the government under a contract to develop or deliver a product or service to the Government.
 FCI does not include information provided by the Government to the public.

 - Controlled Unclassified Information (CUI) – Information the government creates or possesses, or that an entity creates or possesses for or on behalf of the government, that a law, regulation, or government-wide policy requires or permits an agency to handle using safeguarding or dissemination controls.

 - Controlled Technical Information (CTI) – Technical information with military or space application that is subject to controls on its access, use, reproduction, modification, performance, display, release, disclosure, or dissemination.

-The CMMC framework implements a tiered approach to audit contractor compliance with NIST SP 800-171, based on five different levels of maturity expectations.
-The CMMC includes 17 capability domains, 43 capabilities, 5 processes across five levels to measure process maturity and 171 practices across five levels to measure technical capability.
+The CMMC 1.0 framework implemented a tiered approach to audit contractor compliance with NIST SP 800-171, based on five different levels of maturity expectations.
+The CMMC 1.0 included 17 capability domains, 43 capabilities, 5 processes across five levels to measure process maturity and 171 practices across five levels to measure technical capability.

 On November 4, 2021, the Department of Defense announced a change in the strategic direction of the CMMC program.
 The enhanced “CMMC 2.0” program updated the framework to a 3-tier model, aligned more closely to the NIST SP 800-171 and SP 800-172.